 Hidden Valley: 10504 Hidden Valley Dr. NW

 Royal Oak: 9100 Royal Birch Blvd.
 NW

 Any snow-covered hill around town can be used for tobogganing.
 Locals will tell you to visit the Spray Meadows Hill behind the Banff Springs Hotel or the Cascade Ponds on Minnewanka Road.
 Both sites are unsupervised, so please have fun, but take care.
 Toboggans and sleds can be rented or purchased in town if you were unable to fit one into your luggage.
 Find more info about tubing in Banff.

 Whether you’ve never touched skis or a snowboard or just want to try something different, snow tubing is a great way to get down the hill.
 Here’s where to find an official tube park near Calgary!

-Featuring 9 groomed lanes (some designated for single riders, some for groups) and its very own magic carpet, the Acura Tube Park is now the largest tube park in Western Canada!
+Featuring eight groomed lanes (some designated for single riders, some for groups) and its very own magic carpet, the Servus Tube Park at WinSport is one of the largest of its kind in Western Canada!

-Children between 36” – 42” tall are permitted in the 2 kids lanes on their own, or in the full length lanes with a parent or guardian.
+Tickets to the Tube Park, now located at the northeast side of the day lodge parking lot. , are available for those at least 4 years of age and at least 36 inches tall.
+Children between 36” – 42” tall are permitted to tube with a parent or guardian.
 Children over 42” tall may use all of the lanes on their own.
 Children under 36” are not permitted to ride.

 Kids must be at least 42″ tall or 3 years old to ride in the tube park.